jbn1995/Deploy-Multiple-sites-k8s-ingress/README.md

 ### Jenkins:
     You can also use Jenkins to automate the deployment process into kubernetes environment by used 'Jenkinsfile'

+### Access websites Through Browser
+- Configure your windows hosts file to enable the access to the both websites (C:\Windows\System32\drivers\etc\hosts) by using      administrative privileges.
+  '''bash
+      <your server ip> website1.local website2.local
+  '''
 ### Notes:

 - Customize the paths and hostnames according to your setup.
 - Ensure your Ingress YAML files and certificate files are correctly named and located.
 - Add any additional setup or deployment instructions specific to your project.

 Feel free to modify and expand this template to fit your needs!